xinyzhang9/friend-circles/README.md

 - [x] See specific user's friend-circles by double-clicking his node.
 - [x] Represent different users with color codes
 - [x] Rank users with connections
+- [x] Reserve some superstars which user cannot delete or edit.

 ### Time Schedule